vinisalazar/BioProv/paper/paper.md

             sample.run_programs()
 ```

-Now that their project is loaded, the user can add new files, samples and programs.
-Programs can be run and execution provenance
-will be captured (such as **stdout** and **stderr**, start and end time, associated files).
-To export the project, there are
-a few options.
+To export the project, there are a few options.
 The user can either:

 * export the project in a tabular format such as the one presented in `myTable.csv`.
 This will omit project information (about programs, for example),
 but will preserve information of samples and files.
 Done with the `Project.to_csv()` method;
 * export the project as JSON, the preferred option, as BioProv can deserialize this format back into a `Project` object with all related information; Done with